tomasz-wozniak75/github-rank/README.md

 1. api is versioned, version could change
 1. hypermedia API, follow rules of hypermedia API -> discover not assume
 1. clients must assume redirection's
-1. pagination is using standard link header, app should use it two reasons:
+1. pagination is using standard link header, app should use it for two reasons:
     +  next page could be served different node
     +  thanks to link with rel = last, last call to page could be skipped
 1. rate limiting answer with http code 403(why not 429???) and rate limits headers which are per public api of github-rank